 In an unpublished manuscript, Madsen (1990:4) wrote that “The fate of the initial set of molds is somewhat in question, but Wann Langston (personal communication, 1989) suggests that they seem to have been lost, strayed, or stolen during transport from ? to ?.
 Principles contacted in regards to the disposition of the molds could not provide specific information.”.
 Infuriatingly, the question marks are in the original.
 Since both Langston and Madsen are now deceased, there is no way to discover on which journey Langston thought the molds were lost or destroyed.
 It is unlikely, at least, that Langston had in mind their initial journey from Vernal to Rocky Mount.
 Kirby (1998:4) wrote that “Somewhere along the line, as the story goes, the molds received from the Carnegie had been shipped to a school down south and never arrived.
 So they were lost”.
 Since Rocky Mount is about 2000 miles east (not south) of Vernal, it might seem that “a school down south” could not have referred, in a Utah publication, to a museum out east.
 On the same basis, the Houston museum would not seem an especially likely candidate for this designation, being 1300 miles southeast of Vernal.
-However, “down South” in the USA does not necessarily refer to geography, but to “The South”, a region composed mostly of states that were Confederate during the civil war — a designation that includes both North Carolina and Texas.
+However, “down South” in the USA does not necessarily refer to geography, but to “The South”, a region composed mostly of states that were Confederate during the Civil War — a designation that includes both North Carolina and Texas.

 Yet another account of the molds is described by David S. Berman (pers. comm., 2022), relating a personal communication from John S. McIntosh.
 In this version, a person who had obtained the molds for the use of a public museum — most likely Harold Minges for the Rocky Mount Children’s Museum — became embroiled in a dispute with the museum administrators and sequestered the molds in a barn.
-There they remained for some time until the rubber straps that held them together the molds constituting each element perished, and the 600 pieces that made up the molds became hopelessly jumbled.
+There they remained for some time until the rubber straps that held together the molds constituting each element perished, and the 600 pieces that made up the molds became hopelessly jumbled.
 Re-associating the pieces would have been an enormous job, as some of the more complex vertebrae were made from 20–30 molds (Nieuwland 2019:63), and it was probably never done.
 Most likely, the dissociated pieces of the molds would have been discarded some time later.

 Putting it all together, there is no way that all the reports cited here can be accurate.
-Among the more likely scenarios is that the molds were successfully shipped to Rocky Mount in July 1960 (Anonymous 1960a, Anonymous 1960b) but some way into the casting project determined not to be up to the job (Rea 2001:210, Moore 2014:234-235) and left in storage.
+Among the more likely scenarios is that the molds were successfully shipped to Rocky Mount in July 1960 (Anonymous 1960a, Anonymous 1960b), but some way into the casting project they were found not to be up to the job (Rea 2001:210, Moore 2014:234-235) and left in storage.
 At some later point it may be that they were shipped to a school in a southern state (Kirby 1998:4) but did not arrive (Langston cited in Madsen 1990:4).
 It is possible that this happened in late 1988 or early 1989, between Rolfe’s (1988) letter that expressed an interest in using the molds and Langston’s personal communication to Madsen in 1989.
 But since this scenario is assembled from fragments, it is perhaps more parsimonious to assume that McIntosh’s account via Berman is correct.
-At any rate, where the molds are now, we can only speculate.
+At any rate, where the molds are now, if they survive at all, we can only speculate.
 As Madsen (1990:4) concluded, “It is truly a mystery that an estimated 3–6 tons of plaster molds could simply vanish!”

 The lightweight cast in Vernal